-Applications should clearly elucidate why the proposed project requires the resources available at NIMBioS, why the focal questions are important, and should reflect the interdisciplinary mission of NIMBioS.
-NIMBioS will not fund collection of new experimental or field research, but encourages the analysis and synthesis of existing data and the development of new models and mathematical approaches.
+Applications should clearly elucidate how the proposed project will take advantage of the resources available at NIMBioS, why the focal questions are important, and should reflect the interdisciplinary mission of NIMBioS.
+NIMBioS will not fund collection of new experimental data or field research, but encourages the analysis and synthesis of existing data and the development of new models and mathematical approaches.
 Products might include (but are not restricted to):

 NIMBioS is committed to making databases, software and other products that are developed as part of NIMBioS activities available to the broader scientific community.

-- Proposed Collaborators (if any) and Timetable (including start date).
-Local collaborators must send a short letter to NIMBioS confirming they are interested and available.
-The letter can be sent with the application or sent separately to Chris Welsh at firstname.lastname@example.org.
+Applicants with local collaborators must have the collaborator(s) send a short letter to NIMBioS confirming they are interested and available.
+The letter must be sent separately from the online application process, emailed to Chris Welsh at email@example.com.